About the Conference

 If you need to cancel your registration, please email LBaesel@helmsbriscoe.com.

-In the event of our cancellation of the conference, we will refund the cost to you.
-If you decide to completely cancel your registration, we will refund your conference fee if you notify us by Feb.
-3, 2025.
+If you decide to completely cancel your conference registration, we will refund your conference fee if you notify us by February 2, 2026.

-If you completely cancel your registration after Feb.
-3, 2025 to Feb.
-18, 2025, we will issue a refund for half of the in-person conference fee.
+If you completely cancel your registration after February 2 to February 17, 2026, we will issue a refund for half of the conference fee.

 Registrants check in will begin Fri, Feb.
 10 at 9am through 5pm.